seba2486/sample_app/README.md

 sample_app
 ==========

-Aplicacion Ruby on Rails Sample
+Aplicacion Ruby on Rails Sample by Seba